 - 1 tablespoon oyster sauce

-- 1 tablespoon Worcestershire sauce (sub: Knorr or Maggi seasoning) (see note)
+- 1 tablespoon Worcestershire sauce (sub: Knorr or Maggi liquid seasoning) (see note)

 - ½ teaspoon paprika (see note)